sentclose/sentc-docs/docs/guide/e2ee/user.md

 :::: tabs#p

 @tab Javascript
-To get the data, just access the data in the user class.
+To get the data, access the data in the user class.

-The devices are from type UserDeviceList
+The devices are from the type UserDeviceList

 ```ts
 //user from login